Labour Standards, Health and Safety, and Human Rights

 There are laws and regulations in place to protect workers in this province.
 If you are facing issues in the workforce, one of the following agencies may be able to help you.

-The Labour Standards Division of the Agency administers provincial labour standards legislation, which establishes minimum terms and conditions of employment.
+The Labour Standards Division of the Department administers provincial labour standards legislation, which establishes minimum terms and conditions of employment.
 These minimum standards include such matters as the minimum wage, hours of work, paid public holidays and various other terms of employment.

 The Labour Standards Division provides numerous services to the public, including the investigation and enforcement of these provincial labour standards, and the provision of public education and outreach supports to help increase stakeholder awareness.

 For frequently asked questions regarding provincial labour standards, please consult the Labour Standards Division through the following means: